kikugie/moarfps/README.md

 # Moar FPS

-A simple optimisation mod for more fps.
+A simple mod for more fps.
 In fact, as many fps as you want.

 ## Config